goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 - **SSMs are characterized by a state that compresses all its history**, and interacts with new data in an online streaming fashion.

 {% details Aside: The KV cache %}
-The Transformer cache is, of course, more formally known as the **KV cache**, where "KV" refers to specific parts of how self-attention was first defined and named.
+The Transformer cache is, of course, more formally known as the **KV cache**, where "KV" refers to specific parts of how attention was first defined and named.

 But the point of this description is that I think that rather than defining the KV cache as a consequence of attention, perhaps in an alternative universe, (causal) self-attention could have been derived from first principles as the canonical model that stores a cache ("KV" or not) of its context.
 So in the rest of this post, I'll try to call it a "context cache" or "token cache" instead to abstract out the main principle instead of implementation detail.